-Taking place every April over four days, the South Outdoor Festival is located in Borsh, in the south of the country.
+The South Outdoor Festival is located in Borsh, in the south of the country, every April for four days.
 You can enjoy local foods, cultural performances of music and drama, and learn more about this beautiful part of the country and its local customs.

 The fact that South Outdoor Festival is located on the idyllic Albanian Riviera certainly doesn’t hurt either!
 However, be sure to venture past the beaches and into the surrounding countryside, where you’ll find peaceful olive groves.

-Taking place over four days every August, the Korca Beer Festival is a must-visit if you’re a lover of local and international beers.
+The Korca Beer Festival is a must-visit for four days every August if you’re a lover of local and international beers.
 This is a hugely popular festival, with more than 100K people in attendance every year.
 The other plus point?
-It’s totally free, and you’ll get to sample beers from all over the world, as well as some locally produced in the Korca region.
+It’s free, and you’ll get to sample beers from all over the world and some locally produced in the Korca region.

 The festival also features music from local and national bands, with food stands and a fun feel in the air.

-Dita e Veres is not a festival as such but an annual celebration which is hugely important in Albanian culture.
+Dita e Veres is not a festival but an annual celebration that is hugely important in Albanian culture.
 If you’re visiting the country in March, you’re in for a treat as there are huge celebrations all around the country, with families and children often spending time together.
 You’ll find lots of traditional food, dancing, and general merriment.

 This celebration is a pagan holiday that celebrates when Diana, the Goddess of forests, greenery, and nature, comes out of her temple to break the winter season.
-As such, it marks the change from winter to spring and has a strong emphasis on nature.
-The day before Dita e Veres you’ll see people searching for a clump of grass containing soil and the roots, as they will then keep it in their home as a sign of good luck.
+As such, it marks the change from winter to spring and strongly emphasizes nature.
+The day before Dita e Veres, you’ll see people searching for a clump of grass containing soil and roots, as they will then keep it in their home as a sign of good luck.

 Gjirokaster Folk Festival is full of music, dancing, performances, and art from around the Balkan region, and many international performers take to the stage.
 UNESCO recognizes this festival for its cultural heritage roots, and you can be sure of a massive crowd on the day.

-If you happen to be in Tirana in November, make sure you head to the International Film Festival.
-Taking place every November since 2003, the festival is full of movie clips and full-length titles from all over the world, with many local films also being showcased.
+If you are in Tirana in November, head to the International Film Festival.
+Every November since 2003, the festival has been full of movie clips, full-length titles from all over the world, and many local films also showcased.